Scadane/Scadane/README.md

 </div>
 <h3> :woman_technologist: About Me : </h3>
-I am an information security specialist from Russia.

 - :telescope: I am studying for a degree in information security at ITMO University.

 - :seedling: I study system vulnerabilities.